 For those of you who prefer your Eight-trauma in a different medium, Eighth Doctor Adventures does quite a number on him fairly early on and then cheerfully ramps up the damage with each consecutive arc.
 First he gets arrested trying to locate and rescue his companion Sam, and spends three years in a prison cell, giving him a severe case of claustrophobia and fear of being captured.
 He gets infected with a biodata virus that threatens to re-write his entire life history and turn him into an agent of Faction Paradox.
 After that, a different companion, Compassion gets turned into a TARDIS, prompting them to go on the run from the other Time Lords.
 He destroys Gallifrey (the EDAs did it first) and loses all memory of who he is, spending one hundred years on Earth trying to recover from the trauma.

-Also, consider the Eighth Doctor, the guy who started his life impulsively smooching the surgeon who accidentally killed his previous regeneration and dancing with giddy delight over things like how the stars look in the sky and the fact that his shoes fit perfectly, is the guy who wound up fighting right at the heart of the Time War and ended it by personally slaughtering what he believed was every single Time Lord and Dalek in existence ("ten million ships on fire").
+Also, consider the Eighth Doctor, the guy who started his life impulsively smooching the surgeon who accidentally killed his previous regeneration and dancing with giddy delight over things like how the stars look in the sky and the fact that his shoes fit perfectly, is the guy who wound seeing the beginning of the Time War.
 No one needs to actually see what happened to him or how it affected him.
 The Fridge Horror alone is chilling enough.

 In "The Night of the Doctor" the result of all this is shown.
 It turns out that the Eighth Doctor refused to fight in the Time War.
 However after all the tragedy he goes through, with Cass refusing to let him save her as she thinks the Time Lords are Monsters, he basically commits suicide by staying on the ship.
 He is revived by the Sisterhood of Karn and allows himself to be regenerated into a Warrior when they tell him the Universe is being destroyed by the Time War, discarding the title of the Doctor.
 His Despair Event Horizon is emphasised when he mentions 5 of his Big Finish companions, the first he thinks he parted from on bad terms and the next 3 are dead.
 We don't know what happened to Molly...yet.